Skip to main content

 kubectl logs -p <pod-name>

-1. Once Nginx completes the address proxy configuration, the HAP system can be accessed via the configured address.
+6. Once Nginx completes the proxy configuration for the access address, the HAP system can be accessed via the configured address.